dcreager/libcork/docs/threads.rst

    *barrier*, then exactly one *call* will succeed.
 If the *call* statements are different in those ``cork_once`` invocations, then it's undefined which one gets executed.

+   It's fine if the function that contains the ``cork_once`` call is recursive; if the same thread tries to obtain the underlying lock multiple times, the second and later calls will silently succeed.

 These macros are usually used to initialize a static variable that will be shared across multiple threads::